kouprlabs/voltaserve/README.md

 ### Mac, iPhone and iPad

-Download the app on the [Mac App Store](https://apps.apple.com/mac/app/id6744360805), or the [App Store](https://apps.apple.com/app/id6744360805).
+Download the app on the [App Store](https://apps.apple.com/app/id6744360805).

-Watch [Murph in action](https://youtu.be/sCfvdj49WBw) on the iPad and iPhone, or a [walkthrough video](https://youtu.be/RpHp0OEa_o8) of various capabilities.
+Watch [Voltaserve in action](https://youtu.be/sCfvdj49WBw) on the iPad and iPhone, or a [walkthrough video](https://youtu.be/RpHp0OEa_o8) to discover the various capabilities.

-Voltaserve’s app defines a gold standard; it’s fully native, optimized for Mac, iPhone and iPad, features a slick user interface with real-time updates, and is built using Apple’s flagship framework, SwiftUI.
+Voltaserve’s app is fully native, built for iPhone, iPad and Mac, it features a carefully designed user interface that is reactive, with real-time updates, and is built with SwiftUI.

 After launching the app, you’ll be asked to review and accept the Privacy Policy and Terms & Conditions.